CTF-handbooks/map-tester-handbook/HANDBOOK.md

 ### 1. Where do I find the CTF maps and those that require testing?

-All the [maps on CTF](https://github.com/mt-CTF/maps) are in a repository on [GitHub](https://en.wikipedia.org/wiki/GitHub), the website via which you may be reading this.
-As a map tester, you will be reviewing maps that are currently "Pull Requests".
+All the [maps on CTF](https://github.com/mt-CTF/maps) are stored in a repository on [GitHub](https://en.wikipedia.org/wiki/GitHub), the website via which you may be reading this.
+As a map tester, you will be reviewing maps that are "Pull Requests".
 Read along to learn more about them in case you're not familiar with Git and GitHub.

 ### 2. What do the folders and files mean?

 The repository contains folders for each map.
-For example, the folder containing the required files for the “Intervention in the Ice Age” map is in the folder `iceage`.
+For example, the files for the “Intervention in the Ice Age” map are within the folder `iceage`.
 The files within a map folder are:
 ```
 <map folder>
   ├── barriers.data